libp2p/specs/mplex/README.md

 ### Writing to a stream

 To write data to a stream, one must send a message with the flag `MessageReceiver` (1) or `MessageInitiator` (2) (depending on whether or not the writer is the receiver or sender).
-The data field should contain the data you wish to write to the stream, limited to a maximum size agreed upon out of band (For reference, the go-mplex implementation sets this to 1MB).
+The data field should contain the data you wish to write to the stream, up to 1MiB per message.

 ### Closing a stream